mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 check
 `````

-The client checks a server by attempting to call ismaster on it,
+The client checks a server by attempting to call hello or legacy hello on it,
 and recording the outcome.

 client